bcgosselin/NoSQL-Social-Network-API/README.md

 # Social-Network-API-M18
-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list // Utilizes Express.js for routing, a MongoDB database, and the Mongoose ODM.
+Developed API for a social network web application using Express.js and MongoDB.
+Implemented CRUD operations for users, thoughts, reactions, and friend lists.
+Tested API endpoints using Insomnia and documented with a walkthrough video.

 https://github.com/bcgosselin/Social-Network-API-M18